What to do if you have an occupational disease?

 If you contracted an occupational disease outside Québec, you may have to choose to receive benefits from the CNESST or from another organization responsible for a compensation plan.

-4) Medical examinations
+4) Undergo medical examinations

-It is important to undergo all of the required medical examinations and to comply with the treatments prescribed by your treating healthcare professional.
+You must undergo all of the required medical examinations and to comply with the treatments prescribed by your treating healthcare professional.
 Other medical examinations may be requested by the CNESST or your employer.

 You are obliged to report for medical examinations.
 Follow your treating healthcare professional’s recommendations to make sure your file is as complete as possible.
 If you fail to undergo an examination and you are receiving benefits, penalties may apply.